TransparencyInternationalLithuania/parasykjiems.lt/readme.txt

 # imports other data, which can be updated quite often (even daily)
 manage.py importAll
+# after running these four commands you should have your database ready. just call manage.py runserver and use browser :)

 # update source code on server.
 First command will download updates from bitbucket (but wont change anything).
 Second will update to newest changeset and will discard any uncomitted changes
 sudo hg pull